kumudug/docker_test_app/README.md

 ## Create the MongoDB container
    - Now create a MonogoDB container using an official image in the created network
       - `docker run -d --name mongoctr --network test-network mongo:5.0.2`
+      - See below for adding credentials and bind mounts to mongo container

 ## Create the backend container.